Level lowering on Siegel modular threefold of paramodular level: Introduction

-We remark that in a previous work \cite{VH19}, Van Hoften was able to prove another version of Mazur's principle in this setting.
-Our assumptions are quite different from his.
-In particular we are not relying on the vanishing results of Lan-Suh \cite{LS13} and thus we allow more general weights for the \'etale automorphic sheaf $\VV$.
-In addition, we do not require that the Frobenius eigenvalues of $\bar{\rho}_{\pi, l}$ at $p$ to be distinct instead we only assume that $p\not\equiv 1 \mod l$.
-However we introduce the additional assumption that $\rmH^{3}_{!}(X_{K(p), \bar{\QQ}}, \VV)_{\frakm}\otimes k$ is semisimple.
-This assumption is the analogue of the main result of \cite{BLR91}.
-However the proof of \cite{BLR91} relies on the fact the representation of interest is $2$ dimensional and therefore their methods do not generalize directly to our setting.
-It is nevertheless an interesting question to study the semi-simplicity of $\rmH^{3}_{!}(X_{K(p), \bar{\QQ}}, \VV)_{\frakm}\otimes k$ which we hope to treat in another occasion.
+We remark that in a pioneering work \cite{VH19}, van Hoften was able to prove the Mazur's principle in this setting with different assumptions.
+In particular we are not relying on the vanishing results of Lan--Suh \cite{LS13} and thus we allow more general weights for the \'etale local system $\VV$.
+In addition, we do not require that the Frobenius eigenvalues of $\overline{\rho}_{\pi, \lambda}$ at $p$ to be distinct instead we only assume that $p\not\equiv 1 \mod l$.
+However we introduce the additional assumption that $\rmH^{3}_{\rmc}(\rmX_{\Pa}(p)\otimes\overline{\QQ}, \VV)_{\frakm}\otimes k$ is semisimple.
+The assumption is the analogue of the main result of \cite{BLR91}.
+The proof of \cite{BLR91} relies on the fact the representation of interest is two dimensional and therefore their methods do not generalize directly to our setting.
+We also introduce the additional assumption $\rmH^{i}_{\rmc}(\rmX_{\Pa}(p)\otimes \overline{\QQ}, \VV)_{\frakm}$ is concentrated in degree $3$.
+This holds true if we impose further conditions on the maximal ideal $\frakm$ or on the weights of $\VV$.
+We will discuss this point in Remark \ref{CS-van}.
+The most important step in proving the Mazur's principle is to show that the cohomology group $\rmH^{2}_{\rmc}(\overline{\rmX}_{\Pa}(p)\otimes\overline{\FF}_{p}, \VV)_{\frakm}$ vanishes.
+For this, we follow the strategy of \cite{VH19} closely.
+Comparing to our work \cite{Wang} in quaternionic setting, the reason for this vanishing seems to be the lack of Tate cycles coming from the supersingular locus.
+Indeed, the supersingular locus of $\overline{\rmX}_{\Pa}(p)$ is one dimensional and thus can not contribute to the degree $2$ cohomology.
+This is in contrast to the case of the quaternionic unitary Shimura variety which we will discuss later.